-- vi Pre-budget statement35 The preparation of the annual executive budget proposal starts with the preparation of the country's Basic Data and Directions (BDD) Document from 1 March of each year.
+- vi.
+Pre-budget statement38 The preparation of the annual executive budget proposal starts with the preparation of the BDD from 1 March of each year.
 The BDD is a major plan for development of the country, reflecting information on medium-term macroeconomic and fiscal forecasts (4 years ahead, current and previous years), as well as information on programs with the main priorities and directions of development, and ceilings of budget allocations for spending institutions.
-It covers the subnational, autonomous republics and local authorities of Georgia.
+It covers the subnational, Autonomous Republics and Local Authorities of Georgia.
 The document is updated annually.
-The government approves the country's BDD Initial Document up to 10 July of each year and publishes it immediately after (more than 5 months before the start of the fiscal year.)
+The Government approves the country's BDD Initial Document up to 10 July of each year and publishes it immediately after (more than 5 months before the start of the fiscal year.)
 Despite this, the BDD is primarily a central budget document.
-Although it includes the Municipal Priorities Documents these are attached later, after all local budgets and relevant MPDs have passed the relevant Sakrebulo.
+Though it includes the Municipal Priorities Documents these are attached later, after all local budgets and relevant MPDs have passed the relevant Sakrebulos.
 So theoretically, the BDD draft (when issued by 10 July) does not include local budget figures.
-At the same time the MPD is not ready and published before 4 months of the budget year start. - vii Other external audit reports- The State Audit Office prepares a report on spending performance on selected activities in the municipality.
+At the same time the MPD is not ready or published before 4 months of the budget year start. - vii.
+Other external audit reports The State Audit Office prepares a report on spending performance on selected activities in the municipality.
 It issues the annual report on the activity of the Audit Office.
-All reports of the State Audit Office are available on its website and are placed there immediately after submission.36 As there were no qualifying reports for Martvili this element is Not Applicable. - viii Summary of the budget proposal (often referred to as a "Citizens' Guide") There was no Citizen's Guide or other document presented in a format understandable by non-budget experts on the 2021 budget proposal. - 147.
-Out of 6 applicable elements 4 basic elements are available to the public.37 Score C.
+All reports of the State Audit Office are available on its website39 and are placed there immediately after submission.
+As there were no qualifying reports for Tbilisi this element is not applicable. - viii.
+Summary of the budget proposal (often referred to as a "Citizens' Guide") - There was no Citizen's Guide or other document presented in a format understandable by non-budget experts on the 2021 budget proposal. - 149.
+The municipality has met 4 basic elements.
+The requirements for a B score of 3 basic elements and 1 additional element is not fully met as no additional elements are made available.
+Score C.